azedokilmi/azedokilmi/README.md

-- 👋 Hi, I’m @azedokilmi
+- 👋 Hi, I’m Pedro Cicilini de Nadai
-- 👀 I’m interested in anything about the developer world
+- 👀 I’m interested in anything about the technology world
-- 🌱 I’m currently learning Data Scientist
+- 🌱 I’m currently learning about Data Scientist and Data Analytics
 - 💞️ I’m looking to collaborate on community
 - 📫 How to reach me: pcicilini@hotmail.com
 - 😄 Pronouns: he/him